-Our ability to service our and our parent companies' debt and to fund our planned capital expenditures and ongoing operations will depend on both our and our parent companies' ability to generate cash flow and our and our parent companies' access to additional external liquidity sources.
+Our ability to service our and our parent companies' debt and to fund our planned capital expenditures and ongoing operations will depend on both our and our parent companies' ability to generate cash flow and our parent companies' access to additional external liquidity sources.
 Our and our parent companies' ability to generate cash flow is dependent on many factors, including:

-- · competition from other distributors, including incumbent telephone companies, direct broadcast satellite operators, wireless broadband providers and DSL providers; - · difficulties in introducing, growing, and operating our telephone services, such as our ability to adequately meet customer expectations for the reliability of voice services; - · our ability to adequately meet demand for installations and customer service; - · our ability to sustain and grow revenues and cash flows from operating activities by offering video, high-speed Internet, telephone and other services, and to maintain and grow our customer base, particularly in the face of increasingly aggressive competition; - · our ability to obtain programming at reasonable prices or to adequately raise prices to offset the effects of higher programming costs; - · general business conditions, economic uncertainty or slowdown; and - · the effects of governmental regulation, including but not limited to local and state franchise authorities, on our business.
+- · competition from other distributors, including incumbent telephone companies, direct broadcast satellite operators, wireless broadband providers and DSL providers; - difficulties in introducing, growing, and operating our telephone services, such as our ability to adequately meet customer expectations for the reliability of voice services; - · our ability to adequately meet demand for installations and customer service; - · our ability to sustain and grow revenues and cash flows from operating activities by offering video, high-speed Internet, telephone and other services, and to maintain and grow our customer base, particularly in the face of increasingly aggressive competition; - · our ability to obtain programming at reasonable prices or to adequately raise prices to offset the effects of higher programming costs; - · general business conditions, economic uncertainty or slowdown; and - · the effects of governmental regulation, including but not limited to local and state franchise authorities, on our business.

 Some of these factors are beyond our control.
 If we and our parent companies are unable to generate sufficient cash flow or access additional external liquidity sources, we and our parent companies may not be able to service and repay our and our parent companies' debt, operate our business, respond to competitive challenges, or fund our and our parent companies' other liquidity and capital needs.
 Although we and our parent companies have been able to raise funds through issuances of debt in the past, we may not be able to access additional sources of external liquidity on similar terms, if at all.
-We expect that cash on hand, cash flows from operating activities, and the amounts available under our credit facilities will be adequate to meet our and our parent companies' cash needs through 2008.
-We believe that cash flows from operating activities and amounts available under our credit facilities may not be sufficient to fund our operations and satisfy our and our parent companies' interest and principal repayment obligations in 2009, and will not be sufficient to fund such needs in 2010 and beyond.
+We expect that cash on hand, cash flows from operating activities, and the amounts available under our credit facilities may not be sufficient to fund our operations and satisfy our and our parent companies' interest and principal repayment obligations in 2009, and will not be sufficient to fund such needs in 2010 and beyond.
 See "Part I. Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."

 Because of our holding company structure, our outstanding notes are structurally subordinated in right of payment to all liabilities of our subsidiaries.
-Restrictions in our subsidiary's debt instruments and under applicable law limit their ability to provide funds to us or our various parent companies who are debt issuers.
+Restrictions in our subsidiaries' debt instruments and under applicable law limit their ability to provide funds to us or our various parent companies who are debt issuers.

 Our primary assets are our equity interests in our subsidiaries.
 Our operating subsidiaries are separate and distinct legal entities and are not obligated to make funds available to us for payments on our notes or other obligations in the form of loans, distributions or otherwise.
-Our subsidiary's ability to make distributions to us is subject to their compliance with the terms of their credit facilities and indentures and restrictions under applicable law.
+Our subsidiaries' ability to make distributions to us is subject to their compliance with the terms of their credit facilities and indentures and restrictions under applicable law.
 Under the Delaware limited liability company act, our subsidiaries may only make distributions to us if they have "surplus" as defined in the act.
 Under fraudulent transfer laws, our subsidiaries may not make distributions to us or the applicable debt issuers to service debt obligations if they are insolvent or are rendered insolvent thereby.
 The measures of insolvency for purposes of these fraudulent transfer laws vary depending upon the law applied in any proceeding to determine whether a fraudulent transfer has occurred.
 Generally, however, an entity would be considered insolvent if: